nomadmotors/blog/content/posts/fearless-but-expensive/index.md

 [Embassy](https://embassy.dev) is the up-and-coming embedded async ecosystem.
 It provides an executor, monotonics, HAL, sync utils, etc.

-Let's make a program that outputs an edge mimicing an input edge, to measure the scheduling delay.
+Let's make a program that outputs an edge mimicking an input edge, to measure the scheduling delay.

 ```rust
 #[embassy_executor::main]